Colimit-Based Composition of High-Level Computing Devices: Composition Operators

-\begin{theorem} Asynchronous parallelising does not satisfy the identity law. \end{theorem} \begin{proof} Suppose for contradiction that $\lambda$ is the left- and right-identity of asynchronous parallelising so ${\lambda+\lambda_1\cong\lambda_1\cong\lambda_1+\lambda}$ for some computon $\lambda_1$.
-As ${\lambda+\lambda_1}$ is the coproduct of $\lambda$ and $\lambda_1$ (see Definition \ref{def:async-computon}), Definition \ref{def:coproduct} entails ${P\sqcup P_1\cong P_1}$, which is only true if $P=\emptyset$.
-But Definition \ref{def:computon} says that the set of ports cannot be empty so that $\lambda$ cannot be a left-identity.
-Disproving the existence of a right-identity can be done analogously. \end{proof}

-In \cite{arellanes_compositional_2024}, an operator for synchronous parallelising was described, relying on a special class of computons referred to as joins, which are primitives with exactly two control inports and one control outport.
-In this paper, we generalise such a notion in the form of a so-called \emph{glue}.
+\begin{theorem} Asynchronous parallelising does not satisfy the identity law. \end{theorem} \begin{proof} Suppose for contradiction that there is a computon $\lambda$ serving as the left- and right-identity for asynchronous parallelising so that ${\lambda+\lambda_1\cong\lambda_1\cong\lambda_1+\lambda}$ for any computon $\lambda_1$.
+As ${\lambda+\lambda_1}$ is the coproduct of $\lambda$ and $\lambda_1$ (see Definition \ref{def:async-computon}), Definition \ref{def:coproduct} states ${P\sqcup P_1\cong P_1}$, which is only true if $P=\emptyset$.
+But Definition \ref{def:computon} says that the set of ports cannot be empty so $\lambda$ cannot be a left-identity.
+Disproving the existence of a right-identity follows analogously. \end{proof} In \cite{arellanescompositional2026}, an operator for synchronous parallelising was described, relying on a special class of computons referred to as joins, which are primitive computons with exactly two control inports and one control outport.
+In the present work, we generalise such a notion in the form of a so-called \emph{glue}.

 \begin{definition}[Glue] A glue is a primitive computon $\lambda$ with ${c(p)=0}$ for all ${p \in P}$. \end{definition}